StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 The Administrator role \(`stackstate-admin`\): has all permissions assigned, except for `access-admin-api`, which is assigned only to the Platform Administrator predefined role.

-Permissions assigned to the predefined Administrator role (`stackstate-admin`) are listed below, these were retrieved using the `sts` CLI.
+See below for the list of permissions assigned to the predefined Administrator role (`stackstate-admin`), these were retrieved using the `sts` CLI.
 For details of the different permissions and how to manage them using the `sts` CLI, see [RBAC permissions](/configure/security/rbac/rbac_permissions.md).

 ```text
 $ ./sts rbac describe-permissions --subject stackstate-admin